 The white meat chicken is cooked separately.
 The gluten free noodles are boiled separately and only added to the soup on serving.
 Everything retains its flavor and texture.

-Which gluten free noodles work best for this soup?
+Which noodles make the best soup?

 I like rice noodles best for this recipe.
 I've used Thai Kitchen brand and Lotus Foods brand rice noodles, and I love them both.